jfehrle/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

          Goal not False.
          move.

-   More precisely, the :tacn:`move` tactic inspects the goal and does nothing (:tacn:`idtac`) if an introduction step is possible, i.e. if the goal is a product or a ``let … in``, and performs :tacn:`hnf` otherwise.
+   More precisely, the :tacn:`move (ssreflect)` tactic inspects the goal and does nothing (:tacn:`idtac`) if an introduction step is possible, i.e. if the goal is a product or a ``let … in``, and performs :tacn:`hnf` otherwise.